-However, be that as it may, for some reason, we can sometimes never quite stick the landing when it comes to closing them all the way.
-For some reason, they always seem to get “almost” closed or partially closed or halfway closed, but unless you’re actually “trying” to close them, there’s a good chance they’ll still be slightly open.
+However, for some reason, we can never quite achieve the perfect closure when it comes to closing them.
+They tend to be “almost” closed, partially closed, or halfway closed, and unless intentional effort is made to close them completely, there’s a good chance they’ll remain slightly open.

 This is something that, when looked at on its face, may seem small.
-However, after only a few weeks with a self closing cabinet drawer, you’ll honestly forget what it was like having to always be on guard to make sure the drawer didn’t stop halfway.
+After just a few weeks with a self-closing cabinet drawer, you’ll genuinely forget the constant vigilance needed to ensure the drawer doesn’t stop halfway.

-Now that you understand what self-closing drawers are and how they operate, the question ultimately boils down to how the slides self-close.
+Now that you grasp the concept of self-closing drawers and their operation, the question ultimately revolves around how the slides enable self-closure.

 Self Close vs. Soft Close Drawers

 Though the two names may certainly seem similar to a degree, they certainly aren’t synonyms.
-Whereas self-close works by securely and firmly closing a drawer, soft-close drawers work by — as the name implies — softly closing the drawer.
+While self-close works by securely and firmly closing a drawer, soft-close drawers operate by softly closing the drawer, as the name implies.
 So, what’s the comparison between them?

 Should You Get Them For Your Home?

 This is an age-old question and really is determined by your situation.
-If you are someone that is apt to leave drawers open accidentally or are always in a hurry, these are a great option to consider.
-Not only do they actually close with the slightest “push,” but you’ll actually begin to appreciate the sound of the drawer closing behind you as you move off to the next thing.
+If you tend to leave drawers open accidentally or are always in a hurry, these are a great option.
+They close with the slightest push, and you’ll come to appreciate the sound of the drawer closing behind you as you move on to the next task.